 Another option for self-reported positive and negative affect is the MAACL-R; this scale measures positive and negative affectivity as either a trait (General Form) or a state (Today Form).
 There are five subscales in the MAACL-R: positive affect, sensation seeking, hostility, depression, and anxiety.
 This 132 mood-related adjective check list is only available through purchasing the scale, which you can find here (Lubin & Zuckerman, 1999).

 The other type of measuring positive affectivity is to assess multi-trait personality.
-Examples of this type are the Activity and Positive Emotions facet scales of the Revised NEO Personality Inventory and the Well-being scale of the Multidimensional Personality Questionnaire.
+Examples of this type are the Activity and Positive Emotions facet scales of the Revised NEO Personality Inventory and the Wellbeing scale of the Multidimensional Personality Questionnaire.
 Although not used as often, these scales can also be useful in research projects.
-To learn more about the NEO-PI-R click here or to learn about the MPQ click here.
+To learn more about the MPQ click here.

 How Positive and Negative Affect Impact Health